U.S. expands Central American refugee screening program

 WASHINGTON (Reuters) - The Obama administration announced a broad expansion on Tuesday of a program to let people fleeing violence in El Salvador, Guatemala and Honduras enter the United States as refugees, and said Costa Rica agreed to temporarily shelter some of those with no other recourse.

-Under the plan, Costa Rica will host up to 200 applicants at a time deemed too vulnerable to remain in their homelands while the U.S. Department of Homeland Security evaluates them for possible resettlement, which could take up to six months.
+Under the plan, Costa Rica will host up to 200 applicants at a time while the U.S. Department of Homeland Security evaluates them for possible resettlement, a process that could take up to six months.

-The United States will also expand a program for child refugees and allow some people to apply for refugee status in their home countries.
+The United States will also expand a program for child refugees and allow some people to apply for refugee status in their home country, according to several administration officials who spoke to reporters by telephone.

-"Our current efforts to date have been insufficient to address the number of people who may have legitimate refugee claims," Amy Pope, deputy homeland security adviser at Obama's National Security Council, told a telephone briefing for reporters.

-Many details, including how the program would be financed or how many people might be eligible, were unavailable.

-Advocates said they were pleased the administration was moving to provide the migrants, especially children, with an alternative to staying home with their lives at risk or relying on smugglers for the dangerous journey through Mexico.
+Rights advocates said they were pleased the administration was providing the migrants, especially children, with an alternative to remaining at home where their lives are at risk or relying on smugglers for the long journey across Mexico.

 "It's really the way the program should have been established from the start, but even belatedly we're happy to see that this is the direction that they're taking it," said Bill Frelick, director of the refugee rights program at Human Rights Watch.

-Since October, nearly 80,000 children and families from the three countries have been apprehended at the U.S. border with Mexico.
-The crisis has fueled heated debate on the campaign trail over whether to welcome migrants fleeing violence or build a wall to keep them out, a centerpiece of Republican Donald Trump's run for president.
+Since October, nearly 80,000 children and families from El Salvador, Guatemala and Honduras have been apprehended at the U.S. border with Mexico.
+The crisis has fueled heated debate on the campaign trail over whether to welcome migrants fleeing violence or build a wall to keep them out, a centerpiece of Republican Donald Trump's campaign for president.

-Republican Representative Bob Goodlatte, chairman of the House of Representatives Judiciary Committee, called the plan an abuse of the law.
-"Today's expansion of the Obama Administration’s policy is simply a continuation of the government-sanctioned border surge," he said in a statement.

-The program also met resistance in the region.
-Guatemalan government officials rejected the description of those seeking to leave the country as refugees.
+The plan met some resistance in the region.
+For example, Guatemalan government officials rejected the description of those seeking to leave the country as refugees.

-The administration also will expand its Central American Minors program, which allows those under 21 with a parent in the United States legally to seek refugee status.
-The program will now allow siblings, care givers or another parent to do so.
+The U.S. officials said Washington would expand its Central American Minors program, which allows children under 21 with at least one parent in the United States legally to apply for refugee status.
+The program will now allow a child's sibling, care giver or another parent to seek refugee status.

 Only 267 minors have entered the United States since the program began in December 2014.
 Deputy Secretary of the Department of Homeland Security Alejandro Mayorkas said 2,880 applicants have been approved and are awaiting resettlement.